Deploy AI agent governance in 8 steps. One container, no code changes, no engineering sprint.

 Lock any agent instantly from the dashboard.
 The gateway returns a 429 error to the agent.
 The request never reaches the AI provider.
 Unlock when ready.

-Sentinel ML monitors agent request velocity using Welford online statistics.
+Sentinel ML monitors agent request velocity using incremental statistical analysis.
 Unusual spikes trigger alerts.
 The circuit breaker can automatically halt agents that exceed defined thresholds.

 Prompts and completions.
 API keys.
 Customer data.
 Request and response bodies.
 The Account Key.
 Everything that matters stays behind your firewall.